Talib2021/KnowledgeBaseQA/README.md

-KnowledgeBase Q&A System: Question and Answer System Based on Google_gemini LLM and Langchain for E-learning company
+KnowledgeBaseQA System: Question and Answer System Based on Google_gemini LLM and Langchain for E-learning company

 This is an end to end LLM project based on Google_gemini and Langchain.
 We are building a Q&A system for an e-learning company.
 Any company who sells data related courses and bootcamps.
 They have thousands of learners who uses discord server or email to ask questions.
 This system will provide a streamlit based user interface for students where they can ask questions and get answers.